 This patch only allows you to save logins.
 Without it, you would need to create an admin user for resellera.okay.network domain and another for customer1.okay.network.
 In this little example, it doesn't represent a big deal.
 Now, think this on a business where resellers add one, two or three new domains a day.

 The domain settings from the parent domain are not propagated to the children.
 This allows you to have exceptions.
 For example, if the resellera has a setting that customer1 doesn't like there is no need to create special configurations.
 Also, when you have hundreds of domains, finding where the setting is a challenge.
-Keeping the default settings and domain settings as they allow you only to look in two places.
+Keep the default settings and domain settings as they allow you only to look in two places.

 The super-domain is still responsible for creating the domain (or an API key linked to a super-admin user) and linking it to a parent domain.

 You will need to enable the domain_select and domain_view permissions for the admin group using the group manager.
-Do this as super-admin.
+Do this as a super-admin.

 Sadly, as I was writing this article.
 I just saw that the patch was rejected without any kind of explanation.

-Since this patch has been rejected, the only possible way to get it it is by hiring my services.
+Since this patch has been rejected, the only possible way to get it is by hiring my services.